iluwatar/java-design-patterns/producer-consumer/README.md

 }
 ```

-Now, during the manufacturing pipeline, we can instantiate objects from both the `Producer` and `Consumer` clasess as they produce and consumer items from the queue.
+Now, during the manufacturing pipeline, we can instantiate objects from both the `Producer` and `Consumer` classes as they produce and consume items from the queue.

 ```java
 var queue = new ItemQueue();